-General Sentences Sentences with Specific Details The crabs were good .
+Sentences with Specific Details

 The crabs were tender and sweet with a salty taste.

-He bought some fruit .
-He bought some sweet, juicy strawberries.
-She walked to the door.
+He bought some sweet, juicy strawberries .

 She tiptoed to the door.
-She walked to the door.

 She walked quickly and silently to the door.

 Exercise 4 Adding specific details

 Rewrite the general sentences below with more specific details.
 Use adjectives, nouns, verbs, and adverbs.